tensorflow/gnn/tensorflow_gnn/docs/guide/data_prep.md

 graphs with a single set of nodes and a single set of edges.
 There is nothing special to do to support them.
-OBGN-ARXIV is another popular open-source citation network used for benchmarking but only consists of a single entity and edge type describing the links between "papers".
+OBGN-ARXIV is another popular open-source citation network used for benchmarking but only consists of a single entity and edge type describing the links between `"papers"`.
 An example of running sampling on the OGBN-ARXIV dataset is given in [examples/arxiv](https://github.com/tensorflow/gnn/tree/main/examples/arxiv) which can be run following the same procedures described in the OGBN-MAG example.